The ultimate guide to Rome’s historic centre

 Everyone’s obsessed with Vespas.
 And what better way to explore Rome than on a fun panoramic ride on the back of a vintage Vespa?
 Ride by the Colosseum, Vatican, the Temple of Venus and many more sights experiencing everything the Eternal City has to offer.
 Take amazing pictures from beautiful scenic viewpoints and taste a bit of Rome by stopping for gelato and Roman street food.
 All while getting insights and learning about the history of Rome from experienced Vespa drivers.

-Learn to make pasta like the Italians
+Learn to make pasta like the Italians with this cooking class

 Via dei Crociferi, 25